Center Harbor, New Hampshire: History

 Center Harbor separated from the town of New Hampton and was first incorporated in 1797.
 The town name is derived from two sources: its location, centered between Meredith and Moultonborough harbors, as well as from the Senter family, who were owners of a large amount of property in the area.
 The town was a landing place for lake steamers and stagecoaches, making it a popular summer resort.
 Center Harbor was a favorite spot of John Greenleaf Whittier, and the home of Dudley Leavitt, author of the first Farmers' Almanac in 1797.
 Center Harbor is the winter home of the paddle steamer MS Mount Washington, the largest boat on Lake Winnipesaukee.

-Center Harbor witnessed the first intercollegiate sporting event in the United States, as Harvard defeated Yale by two lengths in the first Harvard–Yale Regatta on August 3, 1852 on Lake Winnipesaukee.
+Center Harbor witnessed the first intercollegiate sporting event in the United States, as Harvard defeated Yale by two lengths in the first Harvard–Yale Regatta on August 3, 1852, on Lake Winnipesaukee.

 Geography

 According to the United States Census Bureau, the town has a total area of 42.1 km2, of which 34.4 km2 are land and 7.7 km2 are water, comprising 18.33% of the town.
 It has several miles of shoreline on Squam Lake and another mile on Lake Winnipesaukee, where its main "harbor" lies.
-The town center sits eccentrically near Center Harbor's northeast border, where it rises gently from the shore at the junction of New Hampshire Routes 25 and 25B.
+The town center sits eccentrically near Center Harbor's northeastern border, where it rises gently from the shore at the junction of New Hampshire Routes 25 and 25B.
 The commercial district including the town center extends for several hundred yards along NH 25 into the neighboring town of Moultonborough.
 The highest point in town, Sunset Hill, elevation 1121 ft above sea level, overlooks the town center from the west.
 Center Harbor lies fully within the Merrimack River watershed.

 NH 25 passes through the eastern edge of town, including the town center, connecting Meredith to the south with Moultonborough to the northeast.
-U.S. Route 3 and NH 25 pass north-south through the western part of town, connecting Meredith to the south with Holderness to the northwest.
-NH 25B leads from the town center west to US 3 and NH 25, forming a short-cut for through-travelers on NH 25.
+U.S. Route 3 and NH 25 pass north–south through the western part of town, connecting Meredith to the south with Holderness to the northwest.
+NH 25B leads from the town center west to US 3 and NH 25, forming a shortcut for through travelers on NH 25.

 The Proctor Wildlife Sanctuary, owned by the Audubon Society of New Hampshire, occupies 47 acre of woodlands northwest of the town center.
 Adjacent to this property is Center Harbor Woods, a 225 acre conservation area owned by the Lakes Region Conservation Trust and protected by a conservation easement held by the Squam Lakes Conservation Society and the town of Center Harbor.
 The two properties abut a third conservation property in neighboring Moultonborough, resulting in a block of protected woodland comprising nearly 400 acre.